 What is Website Impersonation?

-A website impersonation attack occurs when a cybercriminal or hacker uses a forged version of your website or domain to lure your customers into visiting a fraudulent website.
+A website impersonation attack (also known as website cloning or domain impersonation) occurs when a cybercriminal or hacker uses a forged version of your website or domain to lure your customers into visiting a fraudulent website.

 With the increase in online business, website impersonation can be deemed as one of the easiest forms of cyberattacks.
 A common type of website impersonation attack is typosquatting, where an attacker uses a close variant of your domain name for impersonation (For example, bewiica.com instead of bewica.com).
 This domain can then be set up as a fake website to lure your customers into visiting.

 To reduce the risk for your customers, it can be a good idea to pre-empt typosquatting attacks by registering common variants of your domain beforehand and to look out for any domain registrations that might look similar to your website.